 The symptoms are you feel pain when jumping, running, or climbing stairs.

-It is believed that the cause of Jumper's knee, also known as patellar tendonitis, is "abnormal blood vessels" in the patellar tendon.
-The cause of the abnormal blood vessels is repetitive strain.
+It is believed that the cause of Jumper's knee, also known as patellar tendonitis, is "problem blood vessels" in the patellar tendon.
+The cause of the problem blood vessels is repetitive strain.
 When you jump and land, the patellar tendon is pulled.
 When strong strain is applied, small wounds occur in the tendon.
 This increases the blood vessels to cure the wounds.
 Usually, the wounds can be cured within 2 weeks and the increased blood vessels disappear.
 However, if you keep applying strain before curing the wounds, there will be new wounds and blood vessels increasing.

 When blood vessels increase, there will always be nerves along with them and it causes pain.
-This unnecessary blood vessels are called abnormal blood vessels or moya-moya blood vessels in our clinic.
+This unnecessary blood vessels are called problem blood vessels or moya-moya blood vessels in our clinic.
 Please refer to the following article if you are interested in moya-moya blood vessels.

 We first check if you feel pain in the patellar tendon where just below of knee plate.
 We also check if the pain occurs when you jump, make a dash, or climb stairs.
 Jumper’s knee is strongly suspected, especially if there is tenderness under the knee plate when the knee is extended or bent.